nimeshkb/shop-showcase-deploy/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/74eaf086-2414-4dc5-b1f3-4cc864ea3ab3) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovable will be committed automatically to this repo..

 **Use your preferred IDE**